 Although the foundation for learning theory is the language and the foundation for learning testing is theory + language, we don’t necessarily have to learn them in this order.

-What many new developers fail to see the big picture.
-Fresh entrants see only the language part of the ladder and thus focus too much attention on a mastery of the language, all the things you can do with it, and all the ways you can use the language to write fancy code.
+What many new developers fail to see is the big picture.
+Fresh entrants see only the language part of the ladder and thus focus too much attention on mastering the language, all the things you can do with it, and all the ways you can use the language to write fancy code.